“Interfacing electronics with life sciences”

 Video: See our newest sensor in the Journal of Visualized Experiments.

-New Faculty Member at BEL (June 2016) : Welcome to Rodney O’Connor, who will join BEL in October to start a new research direction in oncoelectronics.
+New hire (June 2016) : Welcome to Rodney O’Connor, who will join BEL in October to start a new research direction in oncoelectronics.

 New Professor (June 2016) : Congratulations to Dion Khodagholy who accepted an Assistant Professor position at Columbia University.